gakalmar/Notes/14_OOP with C#.md

                     {
                         return num + 1;             // The returned value will be a new integer }
-- **TYPES - BASIC types:**
-    - **Built-in types (*=primitives*):**
-        - Numbers:
-            - `int` - range from -2,147,483,648 to 2,147,483,648 (because it's stored on 32bits, so 2^31-1, or 4,294,967,295)
-            - `short` - a 16-bit signed number, so it's range is -32,768 to 32,767
-            - `long` - a 64-bit number, so the range is -9,223,372,036,854,775,808 to 9,223,372,036,854,775,807
-            - `float` - A single precision floating point number
-            - `double` - A double-precision floating point number (Double-precision is a relative term that describes the numbers of binary digits used to store the value)
-            - `decimal` number type has a larger range as `int`, but not as big as `double`.
-In return, they store a lot more precision.
-There is also a letter `m` at the end of the number
-        - Text: (implemented with an iterator, so it is possible to iterate a string like you would do with a collection)
-            - `char`
-            - `string`
-        - `bool`
-        - `byte`
-    - **Framework types:**
-        - `Array`:
-            - a simple data structure in which you can store multiple variables of the same type
-            - They represent a contiguous area in the memory, where the elements are placed next to each other
-            - The size of the array (the number of elements it holds) needs to be specified at creation (different from JS!), so it's **not dynamic**!
-            - The base class they inherit from is `System.Array`
-            - Declaration example:
-                    int[] array1 = { 4, 8, 15, 16, 23, 42};     // Create instantly
-                    int[] array2 = new int[5];                  // Create placeholder by specifying number of elements (eg. 5) , and add them later

-                    // Or initialize, then fill:
-                    string[] favSongs;
-                    favSongs = new string[]
-                    {
-                        "item1",
-                        "item2",
-                        ...
-                        "itemn"
-                    };

-        - `List<T>`:
-            - It's an indexable collection
-            - Very similar to arrays, but it's **dynamic**, so in most cases it's prefered to use a list
-            - `<T>` refers to the type of items it stores
-        - `Console`:
-            - Derived from the `System.Console` class
-            - It's a `static` class
-            - All the functionality is realted to console in and output (since we will be working with Console Applications, the main user interactions happens through the console)
-        - `DateTime`:
-            - Anything date related can be created with it
-        - `Random`:
-            - Generates random numbers
-        - `Thread`:
-            - A `thread` is a unit of execution (in this module we are only working in a singlethreaded environment) -> so we will only have 1 thread, the **main thread**
-            - `Thread.Sleep` method can be used to defer (delay?) the execution of the current thread by 'x' milliseconds

 ## DATA TYPES and BUILDING BLOCKS OF CODE:
 - **BASICS:**